alexbt/sample-spring-boot-zookeeper-embedded/README.md

 Also, service-one is listening for service-two, meanining it will be notified when service-two registers to zookeeper.

-If you launch the spring-boot application with profile "two", it will start another instance named "service-two" and register it to zookeeper. service-one is notified, so from the welcome page, you may:
+If you launch the spring-boot application with profile "two", it will start another instance named "service-two" and register it to zookeeper. service-one will then be notified, you may now (from the welcome-page):

-* list the dependency listeners (you could do it before service-two registers, but it would be empty).
+* list the dependency listeners (you could have done it before service-two registers, but it would have been empty).